Robust Quantitative Comparative Statics for a Multimarket Paradox

-\paragraph{Our Results and Paper Organization.} We conduct quantitative comparative statics analysis for a class of games that contains the above example.
-We consider positive price shocks as parameter changes and the class of games contains multimarket oligopolies with affine price functions and convex cost technologies of firms.
-We consider three different objective functions: the individual profit of a firm, welfare measured by summing up the firm's profits, and social surplus defined by integrating the price functions and subtracting the firm's costs.
-We find that both profit and welfare can be reduced at most $25\%$ by a positive price shock.
+\paragraph{Our Results.} We conduct robust quantitative comparative statics analysis for multimarket oligopolies with affine price functions and convex cost technologies of firms, a class of games that contains the above example.
+We consider positive price shocks as parameter changes and three different objective functions: the individual profit of a firm, total profit measured by summing up the firm's profits, and social welfare defined by integrating the price functions and subtracting the firm's costs.
+We find that both profit and total profit can be reduced at most $25\%$ by a positive price shock.
 For profit we give the bound as a function of the number of firms, showing e.g. that in the two firm case the profit reduction is a most $6.25\%$.
-Social surplus on the other hand can only be reduced by up to $16.7\%$ by a positive price shock.
-Our results give the first quantitative comparative statics result of an important paradoxical phenomenon previously only qualitatively analyzed.
+Social welfare on the other hand can only be reduced by up to $16.7\%$ by a positive price shock.
+These results immediately extend to negative price shocks, as any negative price shock can be seen as taking back a positive price shock.
+The profit and welfare gain from a negative price shock is no more than $33.4\%$, and the social welfare can increase by up to $20\%$.
+Our results give the first robust quantitative comparative statics result of an important paradoxical phenomenon previously only qualitatively analyzed.